How to cure dry skin on the face: 5 simple steps to get hydrated, soft, and healthy skin overnight!

 This cleanser from The Ordinary will do just good for your skin.
-And, it’s very cheap.
-It’s clean, vegan, and cruelty-free.
+It’s clean, vegan, affordable, and cruelty-free.
 It does the job without stripping your skin.
 It also contains some squalane oil, in addition to AHAs, and other moisturizing factors.
 This is a very good choice for dry and sensitive skin.

 My favorite is this hydrating cleanser from Murad which contains both AHAs, and the BHA ‘salicylic acid’ which is great if you also struggle with blemishes, whiteheads/blackheads, or an oily t-zone in addition to having dry skin.